Yadnesh-Ranshevare/Next.js/README.md

 [Go To Top](#content)

 ---
-# Rendering in Next js
+# Basics of Rendering in Next js

 ### Pre-rendering
 Next.js generates the HTML for each page before sending it to the browser, instead of building the page entirely with JavaScript on the client.